rjfaust/rjfaust.github.io_old/_syllabi/csc245Summer20Syllabus.md

 #### Midterm (15% of final grade)
 There will be one midterm on July 9th.
 It will be "take home" and as such will be open book but ***not*** open internet.
-It will be released on Thursday and must be completed by midnight that same day.
+It will be released on Thursday and must be completed by 5pm the following day.
 It will be written to take 60-90 minutes and will cover material up to the week prior.
 Note, it is intended to be closed internet so I ask that you not use the internet when completing it.
 If we determine that you have used the internet, steep penalties will be applied (See the section on Academic Dishonesty).

 + *Regrade Requests* If you feel your exam was graded incorrectly, you may submit a request for me to regrade it within a week of receiving the graded exam.
 In the request you must specify in detail what you think was misgraded.
 However, when I receive a regrade request, I will regrade __**the entire exam**__.
 This could lead to you getting a lower grade than you originally had if there were other grading errors in your favor so carefully look over your exam before submitting a regrade request.